dequelabs/axe-core/doc/rule-descriptions.md

 ## Experimental Rules

 Rules we are still testing and developing.
-They are not enabled by default in axe-core, but are enabled for the axe browser extensions.
+They are disabled by default in axe-core, but are enabled for the axe browser extensions.

 | Rule ID                                                                                                                          | Description                                                                                                                | Impact   | Tags                                                                   | Issue Type                 | ACT Rules                                          |
 | :------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------- | :------- | :--------------------------------------------------------------------- | :------------------------- | :------------------------------------------------- |